 Under Title IX, UAF must excuse a student’s medically necessary absences because of pregnancy, childbirth or related medical conditions (ie: miscarriage, false pregnancy, c-section, etc.) for as long as the student’s doctor deems the absences medically necessary.
 When a student returns to school, the student must be allowed to return to the same academic and extracurricular status as before their medical leave began.
 Any special services provided to students who have temporary medical conditions must also be provided to a pregnant student.
 A school may require a pregnant student or student who has given birth to submit medical certification for school participation.

-UAF procedures and guidelines: Nursing mothers on campus
+UAF procedures and guidelines: Nursing parents on campus

 Title IX of the education Amendments of 1972, 20 U.S.C. §1681 ETA seq., is a federal civil rights law that prohibits discrimination on the basis of sex, including pregnancy and parental status, in educational programs and activities.

-UAF supports the rights of mothers in our educational and work environment, and therefore provides flexibility to allow nursing mothers to express breast milk.
+UAF supports the rights of parents in our educational and work environment, and therefore provides flexibility to allow nursing parents to express breast milk.

-If you are a nursing mother and wish to request a flexible schedule to express milk during your school or working hours, talk with your professor or supervisor.
-Supervisors must provide reasonable break time for an employee to express milk for her nursing child for one year after the child's birth.
+If you are a nursing parent and wish to request a flexible schedule to express milk during your school or working hours, talk with your professor or supervisor.
+Supervisors must provide reasonable break time for an employee to express milk for their nursing child for one year after the child's birth.
 You may request paid or unpaid leave or your meal times for that purpose.